Compositories and Gleaves: Introduction

 In the spirit of categorical probability theory, we would like to consider a joint distribution $P(a,b)$ as a \emph{morphism} between the associated marginal distributions $P(a)$ and $P(b)$.
 In other words, the objects of our category are single-variable distributions $P(a),\: P(b),\:\ldots$, while the morphisms are two-variable distributions such that the marginal of the first variable reproduces the source object and the marginal of the second variable reproduces the target object.
 Composition of morphisms is defined essentially by~\eqref{probglue}; the only difference is that one needs to take the two-variable marginal of $A$ and $C$ by summing over the possible values of $B$, \be P(a,c)=\sum_b\frac{P(a,b)P(b,c)}{P(b)} . \ee Diagrammatically, we thus have \be

 \ee This relates nicely to the usual categories of conditional probability distributions studied in categorical probability theory~\cite{Abram,Dob,Pan}.
-In the finite case, the morphisms of these categories are conditional probability distributions $P(b|a)$ (stochastic matrices) whose composition is given by matrix multiplication,
+In the finite case, the morphisms of these categories are typically conditional probability distributions $P(b|a)$, that is stochastic matrices, whose composition is given by matrix multiplication,

-This is precisely what one obtains upon dividing both sides of~\eqref{Pcomp} by $P(a)$ and rewriting everything in terms of conditional probabilities.
+And indeed, this is precisely what one obtains upon dividing both sides of~\eqref{Pcomp} by $P(a)$ and rewriting everything in terms of conditional probabilities.

 So far, we have taken single-variable distributions to be objects in our category, while two-variable distributions are morphisms.
 Now the obvious question is, what about three-variable or $n$-variable distributions?
 In fact, it seems like the composition of a composable pair of morphisms produce more than just another morphism: if we follow the spirit of~\eqref{probglue}, it seems natural to omit the summation in~\eqref{Pcomp} and consider the three-variable distribution \be P(a,b,c)=\frac{P(a,b)P(b,c)}{P(b)} . \ee as the ``composition'' of $P(a,b)$ and $P(b,c)$.
 Recovering the usual composition~\eqref{Pcomp} is simple by just taking a marginal.